 Donation Made To Charities Under Section 80G:

-Donation to charities including some Government organisations, several NGOs and trusts are eligible for income tax deduction under the section 80G.
+Donation to charities including some Government organisations like PM CARES, several NGOs and trusts are eligible for income tax deduction under the section 80G.

 Based on the type of institution or charity the donation is made, the maximum limit for deduction varies from no maximum limit to 10% of the total income.